 Paul Mampilly comes across as a trustworthy and legitimate investment guru, who helps people make money in the stock market.

-In this article, we’ll take a closer look at who Paul Mampilly is, analyze his stock predictions for 2020, and see what his newsletters are about in more detail.
+In this article, we’ll take a closer look at who Paul Mampilly is, analyze his stock predictions, and see what his advisory services are about in more detail.

 About Paul Mampilly

 Paul Mampilly is an American author and investor who’s best known for his work on a site called Banyan Hill, where he contributes to newsletters like Profits Unlimited and Bold Profits Daily, among others.

 According to his site (paulmampillyguru.com), he was born in India and grew up in a poor family.
 But thanks to his father landing a high-paying job in Dubai, while he was still a young man, he emigrated to the United States and obtained an MBA in finance from Fordham University.

 His career on Wall Street began as an assistant portfolio manager for Banker’s Trust in 1991, which became Deutsche Bank in 1999.
 And according to his Banyan Hill profile page, he also worked for banks like ING, the Royal Bank of Scotland, and a private Swiss bank.